 Additionally, there are four income-driven repayment plans (IDR), in which payments are based on a percentage of the borrower’s discretionary income.
 IDR plans are good options for those seeking PSLF.

-1. Revised Pay As You Earn Repayment Plan (REPAYE) Income Sensitive Repayment: Your monthly payments are generally 10% of your discretionary income.
-If you haven’t paid back your loan after 25 years, the outstanding balance will be forgiven, but you may have to pay taxes on the amount forgiven.
+- Saving on a Valuable Education (SAVE) Plan (formerly the REPAYE Plan): Your monthly payments will be a weighted average of 5% to 10% of your discretionary income.
+If you haven’t paid back your graduate or professional study loans after 25 years, the outstanding balance will be forgiven, but you may have to pay taxes on the amount forgiven.

 12. What if you’re having trouble paying back your loans?